ernestoyaquello/VerticalStepperForm/README.md

 			break;
 		case 2:
 			// As soon as the phone number step is open, we mark it as completed in order to show the "Continue"
-			// button (We do this because this field is optional, so the user can skip it without giving any info) verticalStepperForm.setStepAsCompleted(2);
+			// button (We do it because this field is optional, so the user can skip it without giving any info) verticalStepperForm.setStepAsCompleted(2);
-			// In this case, equivalent to: verticalStepperForm.setActiveStepAsCompleted();
+			// In this case, the instruction above is equivalent to:
+			// verticalStepperForm.setActiveStepAsCompleted();
 			break;
 	}
 }